 I don’t put ketchup on my roast pork.
 Not on my ham sandwiches either.
 Never on a sausage.
 And yet BBQ some pork shoulder, pull it and suddenly everybody wants to drown it in BBQ sauce.
-Here’s a secret.
-BBQ sauce is mostly ketchup and liquid smoke.
-I know there’s more to it but you get my point.
+See how I might think this is a little strange?

 I didn’t cook the whole hog in the pictures, by the way.
 That was my neighbour Richard.
 It was incredible…